sagemath/sagewiki_to_gh-2022-10-10/CodeSharingWorkflow.md

-#format text_markdown

-# On development workflows for (experimental) code sharing
+= On development workflows for sharing (experimental) code =

-One core aim of Sage (and subprojects like Sage-manifolds, Sage-Combinat, Sage-Words, ...)  is to improve the open source mathematical system \texttt{Sage} as an extensible toolbox for computer exploration (in geometry, algebraic and enumerative combinatorics, combinatorics on words, etc), and foster code sharing between researchers in those areas.
+One core aim of Sage is to foster code sharing, and encourage groups of researchers, teachers, and other users to get together to develop new features they need either on top of or within Sage, and share them.

-Over the years, many development workflows have been experimented with; the goal of this document is to discuss them toward recommending best practice.
+Over the years, many development workflows have been experimented by various groups of people to improve Sage in certain areas, like Sage-Combinat for (algebraic) combinatorics, Sage-Words for combinatorics on words, Sage-manifolds for differential geometry, purple-sage for number theory, ...

+The goal of this document is to discuss the different workflow that have been tried, their pros and cons, to share best practices and brainstorm about what support and recommendations Sage could provide for various use cases

+== Objectives of a development workflow ==

-Specifically, the objectives of a development workflow are:
+Specifically, the objectives of a development workflow can be to:

-1. Support fast paced development within a group of researchers working on the same topic, or needing similar features.
+1. Support *fast paced development* within a group of users working on the same topic, or needing similar features.

-2. Support rapid and modular dissemination of experimental features
+2. Support *rapid dissemination of experimental features*

+    The goal is simultaneously to support users, and to get early feedback on the code.

     Typical needs: